pcomans/research/swift/concepts/quartz/Quartz-Research.md

 - GContextSetFont sets only the font
 - CGContextSelectFont sets both the font and the font size
 - CGContextSetFontSize sets the font size parameter in the graphics state.
+- CGContextSetTextPosition As a convenience, you can set the text position with the function

 **Important:** The text matrix and, therefore, the text position are not part of the Quartz graphics state and are not affected by CGContextSaveGState and CGContextRestoreGState.